STYAI/ERTool/README.md

 #### Input
 - ***file_path***: A string.
 The location of the CSV or XLSX file.
 Note that the format of data strictly follows the format of the provided template.
-- ***algorithm***: ’ER’ or ’DS’.
-‘ER’ stands for using the ER approach, and ’DS’ stands for using the Dempster-Shafer theory.
+- ***algorithm***: 'ER', 'Demp', 'Yager' or 'Murphy'.
+'ER' stands for using the Evidence Inference algorithm, 'Demp' stands for using the Dempster-Shafer algorithm, 'Yager' stands for using the Yager's Rule, and 'Murphy' stands for using the Murphy's Rule.

 #### Output
 - ***B Array***: Upon completion of the algorithm, the B array is updated with the final calculation results.
 It reflects the degree of belief in each proposition or evaluation grade for the object being assessed after combining all available evidence.
 The first numofPropositions members in the B represent the belief degree in each proposition after evidence fusion.
-The last member of the B represents the belief degree in the global uncertainty.
+The last member of the B represents the belief degree in the overall uncertainty.
 - ***False (Boolean)***: It returns True if the algorithm successfully executes and completes all computations.
 If any error is encountered during execution (e.g., division by zero), it returns False.

 ### multi_level_multi_source